lyonhoe/singapore-reddit-weather-pipeline/README.md

 4. Selected data are pulled from Postgres and loaded into s3 bucket
 5. Data is combined and transformed via Redshift spectrum
 6. Final data visualised through Metabase

+# Instructions to setup

+1. make tf-init # if you added new providers
+2. make infra-up # set up infra on AWS cloud.
+Wait for about 5 minutes before proceeding
+3. make spectrum-migration # setup tables on Redshift and Redshift Spectrum
+4. make cloud-airflow # forward Airflow port from EC2 to local machine to display on browser
+5. make cloud-metabase # forward Metabase port from EC2 to local machine to display on browser